djkeu/snooker_scores/README.md

 ## ToDo Section
-- FixMe: when set_starting_scores during colored_balls_phase:
-    - Note: is it really worth the trouble?
-    - yellow is not reset
-    - last_colored_ball is skipped
-    - available is not set to 27 (- value of colored balls played)
 - FixMe: set_starting_scores: when entered score > maximum_score
     - both players should be prompted
     - or set_starting_scores should be restarted (easier fix)